babydeepa/test/README.md

 # **MARKDOWN**
 ![](https://image.slidesharecdn.com/the-power-of-markdown-170323103313/95/the-power-of-markdown-5-638.jpg?cb=1510671543)

->*Good documentation is key to the success of any project.
+>*Documentation is key to the success of any project.
 Making documentation accessible enables people to learn about a project; making it easy to update ensures that documentation stays relevant.*

 Two common ways to document a project are README files and wikis:
   * README files are a quick and simple way for other users to learn more about your work.